Fun To Work With

 A- My mom told me that I drew my first airplane when I was 4.
 But that doesn’t mean I’ve been drawing everyday and challenging myself ever since then.
 I ended up getting into music when I was 12 and my art gears turned 180 when I wanted to become a touring lead guitarist in a all star line up of musicians that were in essence my best friends so I spent a good 25 years learning and playing the guitar.

-So long story longer I’ve been attacking this art craft professionally for the better part of 10 years now.
+So professionally I’ve been doing this for the better part of 10 years now.

 A- Yes I do.
 I purchased my first tablet in 2005 and spent a fair share of my life off and on drawing in sketchbooks.
 But the past 10 years is when I started taking things a bit more seriously.